The Collegiate Way: Residential Colleges & the Renewal of University Life ‹collegiateway.org›

 自由

-Tragically, it was all too early.
-Like the Hungarian Revolution of 1956 and the Prague Spring of 1968, the Chinese democratic revolution of 1989 was crushed.
-On the night of June 4th, 300,000 soldiers of the People’s Liberation Army overwhelmed Beijing, sweeping through the Gate of Heavenly Peace and firing on thousands of unarmed civilians.
+But it was too soon.
+Like the Hungarian Revolution of 1956 and the Prague Spring of 1968, the Chinese democratic revolution of 1989 was crushed, and in the early morning hours of June 4th, 300,000 soldiers of the People’s Liberation Army overwhelmed Beijing, sweeping through the Gate of Heavenly Peace and firing on thousands of unarmed civilians.

-No one will ever know how many men, women, and children were killed in the streets around Tiananmen Square that week.
+No one knows how many men, women, and children were killed in the streets around Tiananmen Square that week.
 An early estimate from the Red Cross was more than 2000—an estimate that was quickly suppressed by the Chinese government.

 The most enduring symbol of those remarkable days has been the image of the Tank Man.
 To this day no one is sure of his name, or if he is now alive or dead.
-And that’s one of the things that has made his image so powerful: like the Minuteman, he is Everyman, standing for freedom against the tyranny of the state.
+And that’s one of the reasons his image has become so powerful to people all around the world: like the Minuteman, he is Everyman, standing for freedom against the violence of the state.

 [The Tank Man near Tiananmen Square, 5 June 1989; photo by Jeff Widener]